aruruka/aruruka-blog/content/post/migrate-brokers-by-modifying-broker-ids-in-meta-properties/index.md

 categories:
   - Big Data
 image:
-  filename: cloudera.jpg
+  filename: ""
   focal_point: Smart
   preview_only: false
-  alt_text: "Purpose of this artical:  Our purpose is to replace the nodes of
+  alt_text: Our purpose is to replace the nodes of Kafka Broker.
+We have 2 nodes
-    Kafka Broker.
-We have 2 nodes newly added to the CDP PvC Base cluster.
+    newly added to the CDP PvC Base cluster.
 We will migrate two Kafka Brokers that were originally in use to these two new nodes.
-This article uses Cloudera CDP official documentation as a guide."
+This article uses Cloudera CDP official documentation as a guide.
-  caption: The copyright of this image belongs to Cloudera, Inc.
+  caption: ""
 ---
 <!-- MarkdownTOC -->